 The Freecycle concept has expanded to over 85 countries since its inception in Arizona.
 The organization keeps over 500 tons of waste out of landfills each day.
 When stacked in garbage trucks, this is the equivalent of five times the height of Mt.
-Everest in just one year. and creating jobs.
+Everest in just one year.

+Numerous programs are springing forth to reduce solid waste in Greater Des Moines.
+These programs not only benefit the environment but also the economy, by lowering operating costs and creating jobs.
 A study from the EPA demonstrates how a dedicated waste reduction strategy can drastically reduce organizational costs.
 The following action steps can further these efforts:

 - Promote the expansion of the Environmental Management System (EMS), a statewide initiative that addresses costeffective natural resource management strategies for maximum positive impact on air, water, and land.
 Build support for this continuous improvement program across public and private institutions.
-It is currently in use among 11 solid waste agencies or service areas covering 23 counties across lowa, including Metro Waste Authority.
-At a minimum, this initiative should be incorporated into education initiatives for the region. - Create a centralized database of drop-off locations for the reuse and recycling of materials such as clothing, building materials, and kitchenware.
+It is currently in use among 11 Solid Waste Agencies or service areas covering 23 counties across lowa, including Metro Waste Authority.
+This initiative should be incorporated into education initiatives for the region at a minimum. - Create a centralized database of drop-off locations for the reuse and recycling of materials such as clothing, building materials, and kitchenware.
 Expand on-site educational efforts about the impact of recycling on reducing the amount of waste; these efforts need particular bolstering at apartment buildings and at other multi-family residential complexes. - Provide convenient, affordable business recycling options, like Recycle Me Iowa, for small and medium-sized businesses. - Provide disposal choices for hard-to-recycle items, including electronic waste.
 The EPA reports that the proportion of electronics discarded into the waste stream is increasing two to three times faster than any other waste segment.
-Greater Des Moines municipalities should take steps to increase consumer awareness about proper disposal, provide electronic waste collection services and resources, and lead by example by requiring Environmentally Preferable Purchasing green purchasing and recycling of city-owned electronics.
+Greater Des Moines municipalities should take steps to increase consumer awareness about proper disposal, provide electronic waste collection services and resources, and lead by example by requiring Environmentally Preferable Purchasing - green purchasing - and recycling of city-owned electronics.
 The region should also back the use of The Freecycle Network for hard to recycle items. - Launch professional and consumer education efforts to target food waste reduction at the source, and support development of local and/or regional food rescue program(s) - programs that deliver food that would otherwise hit the waste stream to those in need of food.
 Broadly defined as uneaten or inedible portions of food from homes, restaurants, grocery stores, cafeterias, and commercial food establishments, food waste comprises 12 percent of municipal solid waste and costs the country approximately \$1 billion per year for disposal. - Develop a building deconstruction strategy across the region.
 Deconstruction is the systematic dismantling of a building that allows for the reuse and/or recycling of building materials.
-The EPA estimates that, in 2003, building-related construction and demolition debris totaled around 170 million tons.
-Not only does deconstruction reduce waste going into landfills, it also creates considerable economic opportunities through job training programs and support of local salvage and repurpose businesses.
+The